Kick In The Pants is a romantic comedy about a diner customer in pursuit of trying to get a waitress to finally say yes to going out with him.

 ROSE: You, as a person.
 I could tell.
 You’re a born grouch.
 You may come in here and smile, act all polite, speak with a soft voice, but deep down I know for certain you’re a grouch.
 It’s in the eyes.
 I’ve stared at you from different angles, not that I’m interested in you, but staring by way of proving my hunch, that you’re a grouch.

 The way you read your newspaper, for instance.
-So intense, too intense.
+So intense, it’s too intense.
 The way you tune everyone else out, entirely.
 The way you get up to go to the bathroom even, or to get into your car.
-There is such a heaviness in you Marv.
+There’s a heaviness in you Marv.
 You bring the whole world down with you.
 The way you move, it’s just so damn heaaaavy.

-Yes, you’re all smiles at me, but that’s because there’s an agenda and your agenda is to get me under your sheets, which, to be frank, I’m NOT interested in.
+Yes, you’re all smiles at me, but that’s because there’s an agenda and your agenda is to get me under your sheets, which, to be frank, Marv, I couldn’t be any less interested in.

 It’s a deliberate charm, your cologne, your gestures…all put on.
 I see the real you though, and it ain’t nothin’ like this whole show you’ve got goin’ on.

 - To read the full one-act ePlay, find purchase link below:

 Kick In The Pants is a one-act ePlay that revolves around a waitress and the man who wishes to take her out for dinner.
 Romantic comedy.

 Monologue Blogger offers a wide range of monologues from plays.
 We invite you to our Monologues from Plays Series.